paulpell/load-usb-sound/README.md

 load-usb-sound
 ==============

-script to load the firmware for supported usb audio cards on linux
+Script to load the firmware for supported usb audio cards on linux, such as M-AUDIO devices.
+See [the webpage for the firmware loader](http://usb-midi-fw.sourceforge.net/).

 Requirements
 ------------